openNDS/openNDS/docs/source/libraries.rst

 Overview
 ********

 A number of library utilities are included.
-These may be used by NDS itself, FAS, Preauth and BinAuth.
+These may be used by NDS itself, FAS and Preauth.
 These may in the future, be enhanced, have additional functionality added.

 By default, library utilities will be installed in the folder